Enraged-Rabbit-Community/ERCF_v2/FAQ.md

 Enraged Rabbit Cotton Tail (ERCT) has been specifically designed to give the best multi-filament experience for V2; however, it is completely modular and optional for your build.
 You can choose to use other buffer designs; our software design is flexible.
 One of the stand-out features of ERCT is the ability to use a pre-gate sensor, which is designed specifically to improve Endless Spool performance.

 ### Q5.
 Do I have to order a kit, or can I self-source this?
 Is there a BOM?
-Kits will be available in the 1st quarter of 2024.
+Kits are expected to be available in the 1st quarter of 2024.
 Our BOM will list all the parts needed with a wizard to help you customize the kit to your requirements.
 The BOM will be found through our GitHub listing with links to vendors who can provide parts for self-sourcing.

 ### Q6.
 When and where will the v2 BOM be located?
 Is it with the same BOM as V1.1?
 The V2 BOM will located on the GitHub page after RC1 has been released.
 This will be at a new location, not the old ERCF V1.1 site.